 Households that were said to have moved down the ladder had lost a bread- earner either through death or divorce, or the income earners either aged or lost their productivity.
 Thus labor constrained households are likely to remain poor since labor is a key input in agricultural productivity and thus household mobility in rural areas.
+Land disputes are another important mobility factor.

-Land disputes were mentioned as an important mobility factor.
-Respondents cited land critical disputes in Mongoroma and Sori villages.
-Households were also said to stay poor because they are forced to work outside their farmlands to earn money or food thereby perpetuating their poverty.
-However, others see this very factor as a one that can move up a household especially when the proceeds from farm labor are invested in other enterprises.
-In addition, excessive drinking of alcohol also appeared as one of the critical factor that pull households down.
+In addition, excessive drinking of alcohol also appeared as one of the critical factors that pull households down.
 This is because it erodes the resource base of the consumer and the cereal base of households.
+This has necessitated villages like Muhalala to institute by laws whereby local brewing using cereals is prohibited.
 Local brewers are now brewing different type of brew known as wanzuki that use water and sugar as main ingredients.